Sungrazing comet: 19th century

-Advances were made in understanding sungrazing comets in the 19th century with the Great Comets of 1843, C/1880 C1, and 1882.
+Advances were made in understanding sungrazing comets in the 19th century with the great comets of 1843, C/1880 C1, and 1882.
 C/1880 C1 and C/1843 D1 had very similar appearances and also resembled the Great Comet of 1106, therefore Daniel Kirkwood proposed that C/1880 C1 and C/1843 D1 were separate fragments of the same object.
 He also hypothesized that the parent body was a comet seen by Aristotle and Ephorus in 371 BC because there was a supposed claim that Ephorus witnessed the comet splitting after perihelion.

-Comet C/1882 R1 appeared only two years after the previously observed sungrazer so this convinced astronomers that these bright comets were not all the same object.
-Some astronomers theorized that the comet might pass through a resisting medium near the Sun and that would shorten its period.
-When astronomers observed C/1882 R1, they measured the period before and after perihelion and saw no shortening in the period which disproved the theory.
-After perihelion this object was also seen to split into several fragments and therefore Kirkwood's theory of these comets coming from a parent body seemed like a good explanation.
+Comet C/1882 R1 appeared only two years after the previously observed sungrazer, so this convinced astronomers that these bright comets were not all the same object.
+Some astronomers theorized that the comet might pass through a resisting medium near the Sun, and that would shorten its period.
+When astronomers observed C/1882 R1, they measured the period before and after perihelion and saw no shortening in the period, which disproved the theory.
+After perihelion this object was also seen to split into several fragments, and therefore Kirkwood's theory of these comets coming from a parent body seemed like a good explanation.

 In an attempt to link the 1843 and 1880 comets to the comet in 1106 and 371 BC, Kreutz measured the fragments of the 1882 comet and determined that it was likely a fragment of the 1106 comet.
 He then designated that all sungrazing comets with similar orbital characteristics as these few comets would be part of the Kreutz Group.

-The 19th century also provided the first spectrum taken of a comet near the Sun which was taken by Finlay & Elkin in 1882.
+The 19th century also provided the first spectrum taken of a comet near the Sun, which was taken by Finlay and Elkin in 1882.
 Later the spectrum was analyzed and Fe and Ni spectral lines were confirmed.

 20th century

-The first sungrazing comet observed in the 20th century was in 1945 and then between 1960 and 1970 five sungrazing comets were seen (C/1961 O1, C/1962 C1, C/1963 R1, C/1965 S1, and C/1970 K1).
-The 1965 comet (Comet Ikeya-Seki) allowed for measurements of spectral emission lines and several elements were detected including Iron, marking this the first comet since the Great Comet of 1882 to show this feature.
-Other emission lines included K, Ca, Ca+, Cr, Co, Mn, Ni, Cu, and V. Comet Ikeya-Seki also led to separating the Kreutz sungrazers into two subgroups by Brian Marsden in 1967.
-One subgroup appears to have the 1106 comet as the parent body and members are fragments of that comet, while the other group have similar dynamics but no confirmed parent body associated with it.
+The first sungrazing comet observed in the 20th century was in 1945, and then between 1960 and 1970 five sungrazing comets were seen (C/1961 O1, C/1962 C1, C/1963 R1, C/1965 S1, and C/1970 K1).
+The 1965 comet (Comet Ikeya–Seki) allowed measurements of spectral emission lines, and several elements were detected, including iron, marking this the first comet since the Great Comet of 1882 to show this feature.
+Other emission lines, included K, Ca, Ca+, Cr, Co, Mn, Ni, Cu, and V. Comet Ikeya–Seki also led to separating the Kreutz sungrazers into two subgroups by Brian Marsden in 1967.
+One subgroup appears to have the 1106 comet as the parent body, and members are fragments of that comet, while the other group have similar dynamics but no confirmed parent body associated with it.